Masters of Horror: Fear Itself

-Series creator Mick Garris stated that Showtime opted not to show the third season and that film studio Lionsgate had begun funding the series.
-The Hollywood Reporter reported on September 25, 2007, that Mick Garris and Lionsgate signed a 13-episode deal with NBC.
-Instead of a third season of the show, a new show, Fear Itself, was created with the same premise as Masters of Horror.
-It premiered on NBC in Summer 2008.
+Series creator Mick Garris stated that Showtime opted not to renew the third season and that film studio Lionsgate had begun funding the series.
+On September 25, 2007, The Hollywood Reporter announced that Mick Garris and Lionsgate signed a 13-episode deal with NBC.
+Instead of a third season of the show, a new show called Fear Itself was created with the same premise as Masters of Horror.
+It premiered on NBC in June 2008.

 Soundtrack

 A two-disc soundtrack was released for the series in October 2005 on Immortal Records.
 The album features heavy metal and hard rock acts with a few acoustic pieces.
 A second volume was released a year later.

 Comic adaptations

 IDW Publishing produced a series of comic book adaptations of several episodes from the series.
 The first four issues are two-parters, adapting "Incident On and Off a Mountain Road", based on the short story by Joe R. Lansdale, and "Dreams in the Witch-House".
 The first two comic covers were painted by the award-winning artist Jeremy Caniglia.